 Guess what then happens when those who always had such channels open go to write books?
 They describe magick in a way that is all well-and-good for others as naturally-open as themselves.
 They do not necessarily, however, speak adequately to those not of said experience.
 I intend no harsh criticism of such authors, as inherently, one can only write from one’s own experience.
 It is, however, an issue that I intentionally set out to grapple with in my own writing.
 How, concretely, might one train those accustomed to keeping both feet solidly on the ground to suspend belief in the particular way that occult success requires?
 What has my own experience taught me in this regard?

-And how might I use such experience to correct against the counterproductive elitism associated with the current Tenebrous Satanism is part of – i.e. to actually teach the capable, instead of squandering potential by lazily pouring out a bunch of esoteric gibberish and insisting that the “deserving” will figure it out somehow?
+And how might I use such experience to correct against the counterproductive elitism associated with many forms of esoteric Satanism – i.e. to actually teach the capable, instead of squandering potential by lazily pouring out a bunch of esoteric gibberish and insisting that the “deserving” will figure it out somehow?

 Several aspects of my praxis aim at addressing such issues.
 The one I will discuss in this entry, however, is the significance of ritual format.